 So why continuously stack the odds against us like that?
 Why choose a career as a pilot?
 Why climb mountains?
 My friend, Austin Howell, put it so eloquently:

 Because that’s the whole point.

 To go big, to be bold.
 Howell states, “I believe that going big and having cajones matters.
-Believing that I have the physical, technical, and mental abilities to try for something like that, and then opting out would scar me far more than a failed attempt at glory.”
+Believing that I have the physical, technical, and mental abilities to try for something like that, and then opting out would scare me far more than a failed attempt at glory.”

 It’s true, we will all die one day.
 We are all bound by one thing: our mortality, and it’s a glum truth.
 Like most of us climbers know, there is a risk that comes with doing something we love.

 When we look at high injury or fatality rates attached to certain professions, it must seem absurd to some people.
 The sanity of individuals who would choose to go into jobs or situations that are inherently dangerous in and of themselves are often questioned.
 Perhaps not insanity, but passion is a driving force here.

 But how do you calculate reward to risk ratio?
 Can that ratio ever be truly understood, when the risk is so devastatingly high?
 Just like climbing, the answer is unknown.
 Despite systems implemented to mitigate the hazard, despite all of the years of experience one might have, the truth is that it could happen to any one of us and the answer is up to each individual.